tkdrob/pyefergy/README.md

 1. Fork the repository
 2. Clone the repository locally and open the devcontainer or use GitHub codespaces
+3. Install poetry
+4. Install dependencies: `poetry install`
-3. Do your changes
+5. Do your changes
-4. Lint the files with `make lint`
+6. Lint the files with `poetry run pylint pyefergy && black . && poetry run ruff check && poetry run mypy pyefergy`
-5. Ensure all tests passes with `make test`
+7. Ensure all tests pass with `poetry run pytest`
-6. Ensure 100% coverage with `make coverage`
+8. Ensure 100% coverage
-7. Commit your work, and push it to GitHub
+9. Commit your work, and push it to GitHub
-8. Create a PR against the `master` branch
+10. Create a PR against the `master` branch